Blyth, Northumberland: Governance

 From around the first quarter of the 18th century, until November 1900, the land to the south of the River Blyth was known as South Blyth.
-It was in the Parish of Earsdon and was run by the Parish Council until 1863, when the South Blyth Local Board was formed.
-Under the Local Government Act of 1894, South Blyth Local Board became an Urban District Council, then in 1906 it was amalgamated with Cowpen Urban District Council to form Blyth Urban District Council.
+It was in the Parish of Earsdon and was run by the parish council until 1863, when the South Blyth Local Board was formed.
+Under the Local Government Act 1894, South Blyth Local Board became an urban district council, then in 1906 it was amalgamated with Cowpen Urban District Council to form Blyth Urban District Council.
 On 21 September 1922, Blyth UDC became Blyth Municipal Borough Council, and in 1935 its southern boundary was moved south from Meggie's Burn to Seaton Burn.
-Blyth MBC lasted until 1974, when it was amalgamated with Seaton Valley and Cramlington Urban District Councils, as well as part of Whitley Bay Urban District Council, to form Blyth Valley Borough Council.
+Blyth MBC lasted until 1974, when it was amalgamated with Seaton Valley and Cramlington urban district councils, as well as a small part of Whitley Bay Borough Council (most of which was transferred to the new county of Tyne and Wear), to form Blyth Valley Borough Council.

 Blyth was the administrative centre for the borough of Blyth Valley, until the borough was abolished in structural changes to local government on 1 April 2009.
 Blyth Valley—which also included Cramlington and several villages—was 70 square kilometres in size and, according to the Registrar General's Population Estimate for mid-2005, it had a population of 81,600; this gives a population density of 1,166 people per square kilometre.
 The two-tier local government of Northumberland County Council and Blyth Valley Borough Council has been replaced by a unitary authority for the county of Northumberland.
-Blyth is situated in the parliament constituency of Blyth Valley, which shares its boundaries with the borough.
+Blyth is situated in the parliamentary constituency of Blyth Valley, which shares its boundaries with the borough.
 It is divided up into twenty wards, nine of which—Cowpen, Croft, Isabella, Kitty Brewster, Newsham and New Delaval, Plessey, South Beach, South Newsham, and Wensleydale—make up the town of Blyth.

-Blyth is represented in the House of Commons, as part of the Blyth Valley constituency, by Ian Levy, a Conservative.
+Blyth is represented in the House of Commons, as part of the Blyth and Ashington constituency, by Ian Lavery of the Labour Party.

 Blyth is twinned with Solingen, Germany.
 As part of Blyth Valley it was previously also twinned with Ratingen, Germany and Gelendzhik, Russia.